dk14/wolfram-mega/docs/traders.md

 ## Multi-party

 Two-party offers are generalizable to multi-party (multi leg) offers through adding a composite party, e.g. "bob,carol".

+It simplifies matching, since originator of the offer would not have to care about how many parties would join it.

+>In BTC-DLC "bob, carol" would have their own multisig and pre-sign their own CET-transactions, before co-signing CET and opening transaction with alice.

+It is trivial to built "multiParty eDSLs" under this framework too, since one only has to take 3-party (n-party) contract and generate 2 (n-1) bilateral contracts:

+- one where bob and carol are considered same party
+- another one where bob payouts are simply excluded

+>In BTC-DLC, inputs-outputs from the same stage - can still be pooled together in order to reduce fees.

 ## Schedules